systemd/mkosi/mkosi/resources/man/mkosi.md

     devices have to be used to ensure the SELinux extended attributes end up in the generated XFS filesystem.

+`History=`, `--history=`
+:   Takes a boolean.
+If enabled, mkosi will write information about the
+    latest build to the `.mkosi-private` subdirectory in the directory from which it was invoked.
+This information is then used to restore the config of the latest build when running any verb that needs a build without specifying `--force`.

+    To give an example of why this is useful, if you run `mkosi -O my-custom-output-dir -f` followed by `mkosi qemu`, `mkosi` will fail saying the image hasn't been built yet.
+If you run `mkosi -O my-custom-output-dir --history=yes -f` followed by `mkosi qemu`, it will boot the image built in the previous step as expected.

 ### [Host] Section

 `ProxyUrl=`, `--proxy-url=`